 If you don't have an extractor, you can leave your uncapped frames to drip into a bucket overnight.
 The room should be at least 80 degrees.
 I don't recommend leaving your frames out in the hot sun because they are at risk of being robbed by other bees, but I have seen this done.
 If you are a member of your local bee guild, they will probably lend you an extractor.
 If you are not a member of a local bee group, I highly recommend it!

 Do not extract honey from a hive that is being treated with antibiotics or any type of mite control.
-If your hive has a honey super on it, do not apply any treatments.
 If you are going to treat your hive, do so after the honey flow and when you've removed your honey super.
 Personally, I don't treat my hive, so this isn't a problem.

 Most honey will have air pockets in it after being extracted.
 If you let your honey sit for a few days before bottling it, the air bubbles will rise to the top of the bucket.
 Buying or making a bucket with a valve on the bottom will allow you to pour the honey from the bottom of the bucket into your honey jars without the air bubbles.
 My first time extracting, I did not allow the honey to sit and all of my jars had air bubbles at the top.
 This isn't a problem except for aesthetics.